-PM Matteo Renzi to resign as Italy faces uncertainty
+Italy: Renzi's resignation delayed after meeting with President | CNN

 Story highlights

-- PM Renzi to offer resignation later today
+NEW: Renzi met with the President to offer his resignation

+Italian Prime Minister Matteo Renzi met with Italy’s President Sergio Mattarella on Monday to offer his resignation.
+But he was asked to stay until the country’s budget is approved.

-(CNN)Matteo Renzi will offer his resignation as Italian prime minister in Rome Monday after suffering a crushing referendum defeat which could transform the country's political and economic landscape.
+Renzi’s offer to resign comes after suffering a crushing referendum defeat Sunday that could transform the country’s political and economic landscape.

-The 41-year-old, who was appointed to office in 2014, will meet with President Sergio Mattarella, hours after close to 60% of voters rejected his plans for constitutional reform.
+The 41-year-old, who was appointed to office in 2014, arranged to meet with President Sergio Mattarella hours after close to 60% of voters rejected his plans for constitutional reform.

 As the result reverberated around the country and the continent, the euro fell to a 20-month low against the dollar and dragged Italy toward more financial pain.